Info-443-Autumn-2023/info-443-homepage-project/README.md

 **Authors:** shamoon and over 200 independent contributors

-**Type:** React Application
+**Type:** React/Next.js Application

 ### Description:

-*HomePage* is a robust Next.js application, leveraging technologies like React, Docker, and Node.js.
+*HomePage* is a robust React/Next.js application, leveraging technologies like React, Docker, and Node.js.
 It functions as a versatile dashboard, blending React's UI capabilities with Next.js's efficiency, enhanced by Docker and Node.js for robust backend support.
 Designed to be modern, fast, and secure, it offers a centralized platform for users to customize and access a wide array of features.
 These features include quick search capabilities, bookmark management, and real-time weather updates.
 The project was initially created by shamoon, with continuous contributions from a diverse community of over 200 independent contributors, making it the feature-rich and dynamic application it is today.
 Whether users are looking to streamline daily tasks, stay informed about the weather, or simply organize online activities, HomePage offers a seamless and personalized experience for users of all backgrounds and interests.

 ## II.
 Development View